 You can enter the giveaway in 2 ways – entering both ways increases your chances of winning:

 What is your favourite vegetarian or vegan dish, and what do you love most about it?

 Entry 2 – Twitter

-- The winners will be selected from all valid entries using a random number generator.
+- The two winners will be selected from all valid entries using a random number generator.

 - Entry instructions form part of the terms and conditions.